htw-inka/ofxMagicMirror/README.md

 The program is released under BSD 3-clause license which is contained in the file `LICENSE`.

 The included [_ArUco_ library](http://www.uco.es/investiga/grupos/ava/node/26) is developed by the [Universidad de Córdoba](http://www.uco.es/).
+The included [_ARToolKitPlus_ library](https://launchpad.net/artoolkitplus) is released under GNU GPL v3 license.
+ARToolKit was originally developed by Hirokazu Kato of Nara Institute of Science and Technology and was released by the University of Washington HIT Lab.
+Currently it is maintained as an opensource project hosted on SourceForge.